eXsio/nestedj/README.md

  - [JPA](README-JPA.md) - uses Hibernate and Criteria Queries
  - [JDBC](README-JDBC.md) - uses Spring's JdbcTemplate
  - [In Memory](README-MEM.md) - uses java.util.Set and JDK8+ Streams

+ All of the implementations are interoperable - they use the same base abstractions.
+You can use the in-memory implementation to locally build, modify, traverse the Tree and once it's saved to the Database, you can pick up where you left off with JPA or JDBC implementation.

 ## Multiple Trees in one Table/Entity/Collection